Sumandora/FrameworkCS2/README.md

   apt-get install gdb git cmake make build-essential libvulkan-dev libx11-dev libxext-dev gcc-14 g++-14
   ```

-  Some older distros, like Ubuntu and Debian may need to specify GCC14 explicitly, by setting the `CC=gcc-14` and `CXX=g++-14` environment variables when invoking the build script
+  Some older distributions, like Ubuntu and Debian may need to specify GCC14 explicitly, by setting the `CC=gcc-14` and `CXX=g++-14` environment variables when invoking the build script.
 </details>

 <details>